algorithmiaio/shorties/README.md

 Spend a few minutes browsing the marketplace for other text and language related algorithms.
 You might find an unexpected algorithm that inspires you to try something new!

 ## How to submit

+Ready to share?
+We've set up a [repository on GitHub](https://github.com/algorithmiaio/shorties) so we can read one another's stories!
+All you need to do is [open an issue](https://github.com/algorithmiaio/shorties/issues) on the repo with a link to your code reposity and book if you choose to host it somewhere else.
+You can also use the issues as a means to get help with your short story.
+Just comment on your issue if you are stuck or have any questions and we'll help out!